 In an effort to fight climate change, New Zealand’s Ports of Auckland has signed a contract with the Damen Shipyards Group to buy the world’s first full-size electric port tug.
 The Dutch company (Damen Shipyards) will build the tug and expects to deliver it in 2021.

-The new tug, a Damen RSD-E Tug 2513 will have 70-tonne bollard pull, the same as the port’s strongest diesel tug Hauraki, which was also built by Damen and consumes 120 liters of diesel per hour.
-It will have dimensions of the 6-meter draft and a length of 24.73 m (19.68 x 81.13 ft), have two azimuth thrusters with 3 m (9.8 ft) diameter props.
+The new tug, a Damen RSD-E Tug 2513, will have a 70-tonne bollard pull, the same as the port’s strongest diesel tug Hauraki, which was also built by Damen and consumes 120 liters of diesel per hour.
+It will have dimensions of the 6-meter draft and a length of 24.73 m (19.68 x 81.13 ft), and have two azimuth thrusters with 3 m (9.8 ft) diameter props.

 Besides, the electrical system has built-in redundancy, with the batteries arranged in strings; if one battery in a string fails, the others carry on the work.